Modeling Leidenfrost levitation of soft elastic solids

-In this Letter, we overcome this challenge by marrying soft lubrication theory with thermodynamic phase change, to formulate the first description of elastic Leidenfrost floating.
+In this Letter, we overcome this challenge by marrying thermodynamic phase change with the lubrication theory of soft elastic objects~\cite{hooke_elastohydrodynamic_1972,hamrock_isothermal_1976,archard_non_1968,johnson_regimes_1970,hamrock_fundamentals_2004,skotheim_soft_2004,snoeijer_similarity_2013,essink_regimes_2021,greenwood_elastohydrodynamic_2020}, to formulate the first description of elastic Leidenfrost floating.
 By varying a single dimensionless parameter, we discover a transition from rigid behavior to an elasticity-dominated regime described by Hertzian contact mechanics.
 Using asymptotic analysis and finite element simulations, we quantify this Hertzian limit via scaling laws for the gap height with sphere radius and elastic modulus.
 Our asymptotic theory reveals the existence of two distinct scalings of the height: the first in a contact region well underneath the solid, and the second in an ever-narrowing neck region [see Fig.~\ref{fig:Setup}(b)].
-Our results demonstrate how to tailor float height via materials properties, and offer a solid theoretical basis for exploring more complex elastic Leidenfrost phenomena~\cite{waitukaitis_coupling_2017}.
+The development of a neck is also observed for large liquid Leidenfrost drops~\cite{burton_geometry_2012,sobac_leidenfrost_2014,sobac_erratum_2021} and our results invite the question of how liquid Leidenfrost phenomenology intersects with that of soft Leidenfrost solids.
+More broadly, our results demonstrate how to tailor float height via materials properties, and offer a solid theoretical basis for exploring more complex elastic Leidenfrost phenomena.
 This theory lays the groundwork for combining elasticity, phase change, and flow to design novel soft machines.